charliesabino/cs336-assignment2/cs336_systems/writeup.md

 the 10% largest allocations).
 What is the size of the largest allocations shown?
 Looking through the stack trace, can you tell where those allocations come from?

 It seems to be 128 MiB.
+It appears to come from the softmax in scaled dot product attention.